- Air-conditioned walk-through carriages, with capacity for 1,500 customers, Wi-Fi and 4G

 The current planning assumption is that new trains will be introduced to run services as follows:

 - June 2017: The first new train enters passenger service between Liverpool Street and Shenfield.

-- May 2018: TfL Rail service opens between Paddington and Heathrow, replacing the existing Heathrow Connect service and part of the Great Western inner suburban service.
+- May 2018: TfL Rail service opens between Paddington (main line) and Heathrow, replacing the existing Heathrow Connect service and part of the Great Western inner suburban service.
 (The separate Heathrow Express service will continue.)